davidn182/clock_errors/README.md

 ### Getting started

 You can take a look at the jupyter-notebook at the **Tutorial** section for basic usage of the program.
+You will neet to have access to the data so send an e-mail to d.f.naranjohernandez@tudelft.nl

 ### References